-- As programmers, you will learn many languages over your career. - Hopefully you'll learn something from each language.
-But some languages flower briefly and then die, others endure. - Right now, you're just learning C. - C is likely to endure.
-It's endured for nearly 40 years already!

-- As programmers, you will learn many languages over your career. - Hopefully you'll learn something from each language.
-But some languages flower briefly and then die, others endure. - Right now, you're just learning C. - C is likely to endure.
-It's endured for nearly 40 years already! - When learning a new language like C, there are several steps to achieve basic competence:

-- As programmers, you will learn many languages over your career. - Hopefully you'll learn something from each language.
-But some languages flower briefly and then die, others endure. - Right now, you're just learning C. - C is likely to endure.
-It's endured for nearly 40 years already! - When learning a new language like C, there are several steps to achieve basic competence: - Learn syntax. - Learn semantics.

-- As programmers, you will learn many languages over your career. - Hopefully you'll learn something from each language.
-But some languages flower briefly and then die, others endure. - Right now, you're just learning C. - C is likely to endure.
-It's endured for nearly 40 years already! - When learning a new language like C, there are several steps to achieve basic competence: - Learn syntax. - Learn semantics. - Learn the tricky bits eg. pointers.

 - As programmers, you will learn many languages over your career.
+Right now, you're learning C. - Hopefully you'll learn something from each language.
+But some languages flower briefly and then die, others endure.
+C is likely to endure.
+It's endured for over 40 years already!

+- As programmers, you will learn many languages over your career.
+Right now, you're learning C. - Hopefully you'll learn something from each language.
+But some languages flower briefly and then die, others endure.
+C is likely to endure.
+It's endured for over 40 years already! - When learning a new language like C, there are several steps to achieve basic competence:

+- As programmers, you will learn many languages over your career.
+Right now, you're learning C. - Hopefully you'll learn something from each language.
+But some languages flower briefly and then die, others endure.
+C is likely to endure.
+It's endured for over 40 years already! - When learning a new language like C, there are several steps to achieve basic competence: - Learn syntax. - Learn semantics.

+- As programmers, you will learn many languages over your career.
+Right now, you're learning C. - Hopefully you'll learn something from each language.
+But some languages flower briefly and then die, others endure.
+C is likely to endure.
+It's endured for over 40 years already! - When learning a new language like C, there are several steps to achieve basic competence: - Learn syntax. - Learn semantics. - Learn the tricky bits eg. pointers.

+- As programmers, you will learn many languages over your career.
+Right now, you're learning C.

 - Hopefully you'll learn something from each language.
 But some languages flower briefly and then die, others endure.

-- Right now, you're just learning C.

-- C is likely to endure.
-It's endured for nearly 40 years already!
+C is likely to endure.
+It's endured for over 40 years already!

 - When learning a new language like C, there are several steps to achieve basic competence:

 - Learn syntax.

 - Learn semantics.

 - Learn the tricky bits eg. pointers.

 - Learn the standard library.

 - Learn how to write multi-module programs.

 - As programmers, you will learn many languages over your career.
+Right now, you're learning C.

 - Hopefully you'll learn something from each language.
 But some languages flower briefly and then die, others endure.

-- Right now, you're just learning C.

-- C is likely to endure.
-It's endured for nearly 40 years already!
+C is likely to endure.
+It's endured for over 40 years already!

 - When learning a new language like C, there are several steps to achieve basic competence:

 - Learn syntax.

 - Learn semantics.

 - Learn the tricky bits eg. pointers.

 - Learn the standard library.

 - Learn how to write multi-module programs.

 - Learn the idioms and best practices.

 - Learn to avoid the traps and pitfalls.

 - As programmers, you will learn many languages over your career.
+Right now, you're learning C.

 - Hopefully you'll learn something from each language.
 But some languages flower briefly and then die, others endure.

-- Right now, you're just learning C.

-- C is likely to endure.
-It's endured for nearly 40 years already!
+C is likely to endure.
+It's endured for over 40 years already!

 - When learning a new language like C, there are several steps to achieve basic competence:

 - Learn syntax.

 - Learn semantics.

 - Learn the tricky bits eg. pointers.

 - Learn the standard library.

 - Learn how to write multi-module programs.

 - Learn the idioms and best practices.

 - Learn to avoid the traps and pitfalls.

 - Learn how to write portable code.